JunAns/Hello-World/README.md

 # Hello-World
-berisi program latihan di RWID as DA
+berisi program latihan di RWID as a DA